-The Great Divide Basin HMA Wild Horse Gather does not violate any known federal, state, local, or tribal law or requirement imposed for the protection of the environment.
-Additionally, the project is in compliance with the 1997 Green River RMP management objectives for wild horses.
+The Adobe Town and Salt Wells Creek HMAs Wild Horse Gather does not threaten to violate any known federal, state, local, or tribal law or requirement imposed for the protection of the environment.

+Additionally, the project is in compliance with both the Green River RMP Record of Decision approved on August 8, 1997 and the Rawlins RMP Record of Decision approved on December 24, 2008, management objectives for wild horses.

-Authorized Official:
+Authorized Officials: